By PAUL WISEMAN, ZEKE MILLER and CATHERINE LUCEY, Associated Press

 Trump has imposed import taxes on $250 billion in Chinese products — 25 percent on $50 billion worth and 10 percent on the other $200 billion.
 Trump had planned to raise the tariffs on the $200 billion to 25 percent if he couldn't get a deal with Xi.

 China has already slapped tariffs on $110 billion in U.S. goods.

 Under the agreement reached in Buenos Aires, the two countries have 90 days to resolve their differences over Beijing's tech policies.
 If they can't, the U.S. tariff increases will go into effect on the $200 billion in Chinese imports.

 U.S. officials insist that the American economy is more resilient to the tumult than China's, but they remain anxious of the economic effects of a prolonged showdown — as Trump has made economic growth the benchmark by which he wants his administration judged.

 A full-blown resolution was not expected to be reached in Buenos Aires; the issues that divide them are just too difficult.
-What's more likely, analysts say, was that they would reach a truce, buying time for more substantive talks.
-Whether such a cease-fire would be enough to get Trump to delay higher or expanded tariffs is unclear.

 Growing concerns that the trade war will increasingly hurt corporate earnings and the U.S. economy are a key reason why U.S. stock prices have been sinking this fall.